1 Processes for developing guidance in the HealthTech programme

 1.4.8

 If an economic model is produced as part of the assessment, NICE offers to send the economic model (in its executable form) to the same companies that receive the external assessment report (as specified in section 1.4.7).
 If the model contains confidential material that the data owner is unwilling to share, despite the assurances provided through the signed confidentiality agreements, NICE will ask the group who have generated the model to replace this with dummy data or redact it if this can be done without severely limiting the model's function.
 A request for a copy of the model must be made in writing.
-NICE provides the model on the basis that the recipient agrees, in writing, to the conditions of use set out in section 5.5.16 of NICE health technology evaluations: the manual.
+NICE provides the model on the basis that the recipient agrees, in writing, to the conditions of use set out in section 5.5.16 of NICE technology appraisal and highly specialised technologies guidance: the manual.

 1.4.9